sonjoy-s/sonjoy-s/README.md

 - 👯 I’m looking to collaborate on open source with Vue.js
 - 📫 How to reach me: sonjoy88[at]gmail[dot]com
-- ⚡ Fun fact: Love to ride motor cycle, cook and eat
+- ⚡ Fun fact: Love to ride motorcycle, cook and eat

 Numbers: